sealink/synchronised-migration-rb/README.md

 [![Build Status](https://travis-ci.org/sealink/synchronised-migration-rb.svg?branch=master)](https://travis-ci.org/sealink/synchronised-migration-rb)

-This gem makes it possible to deployment multiple instances with data migration simultaneously.
+This gem makes it possible to deploy multiple instances with data migration simultaneously.
 It uses Redis to ensure that there will be only one migration running.